MattHalloran/StartupFromScratch/k8s/README.md

 *   **Health Checks & Probes:** Ensure that the liveness and readiness probes defined in your Helm templates (e.g., in `templates/deployment.yaml`, and configurable via `services.<name>.probes` in `values.yaml`) correctly point to health check endpoints in your applications.
 The paths like `/healthcheck` or `/` are common defaults but might need adjustment based on your application's specific health endpoints.
 *   **Resource Allocation:** The CPU and memory `requests` and `limits` defined in the chart's templates (and configurable via `services.<name>.resources` in `values.yaml` or environment-specific values files) are crucial for stable operation.
 Monitor your application's performance and adjust these as needed for each environment.
 *   **Stateful Services (PostgreSQL, Redis):**
-    The chart includes templates for deploying PostgreSQL and Redis as stateful applications using Kubernetes `StatefulSet` resources (`k8s/chart/templates/postgresql-statefulset.yaml`, `k8s/chart/templates/redis-statefulset.yaml`) and corresponding `Service` definitions (`k8s/chart/templates/postgresql-service.yaml`, `k8s/chart/templates/redis-service.yaml`).
-    PersistentVolumeClaims (PVCs) are configured via `k8s/chart/templates/pvc.yaml` and enabled/sized through the `persistence` section in your `values.yaml` file (e.g., `persistence.postgres.enabled`, `persistence.redis.enabled`).
-    This setup ensures that your databases have stable network identifiers and persistent storage, which is crucial for data integrity.
+    High availability and lifecycle management for PostgreSQL and Redis are handled by dedicated Kubernetes Operators:
+    *   **PostgreSQL:** Managed by the [CrunchyData PostgreSQL Operator (PGO)](https://www.crunchydata.com/products/crunchy-postgresql-for-kubernetes/).
+Configuration is defined via a `PostgresCluster` Custom Resource, templated in `k8s/chart/templates/pgo-postgrescluster.yaml`.
+PGO handles instance provisioning, replication, failover, backups (with pgBackRest), and connection pooling (with pgBouncer).
+Configuration for PGO (instance count, storage, users, backups, etc.) is managed under the `pgoPostgresql` section in your `values.yaml` file.
+    *   **Redis:** Managed by the [Spotahome Redis Operator](https://github.com/spotahome/redis-operator).
+Configuration is defined via a `RedisFailover` Custom Resource, templated in `k8s/chart/templates/spotahome-redis-failover.yaml`.
+The operator sets up a master-replica Redis deployment with Sentinel for monitoring and automatic failover.
+Configuration for the Redis Operator (replica counts, storage, auth, Sentinel settings) is managed under the `spotahomeRedis` section in your `values.yaml` file.

+    Persistent storage for these operator-managed services is defined within their respective Custom Resource configurations in `values.yaml` and realized by the operators themselves.
     Ensure you configure:
-    1. Their respective sections within `values.yaml` (under `services.postgres` and `services.redis` if they are managed like other services, or dedicated sections like `postgresql` and `redis` if structured differently in your values) for image, port, resources, and any specific environment variables.
-Check your `values.yaml` for the exact structure.
-    2. The `replicaCount` for `postgres` and `redis` (typically 1 for simple setups, but can be configured for replication if the images and configurations support it).
-These might be controlled under `replicaCount.postgres` and `replicaCount.redis` or within their specific service blocks in `values.yaml`.
+    1. The `pgoPostgresql` and `spotahomeRedis` sections in your `values.yaml` file (and environment-specific overrides) for images, ports, resources, instance/replica counts, persistence, authentication, and any operator-specific settings.
     Alternatively, if you are using external database services (e.g., managed cloud databases), ensure the chart reflects this:
-    *   Set `persistence.postgres.enabled: false` and `persistence.redis.enabled: false` in your values files to prevent unused PVC creation.
+    *   Set `pgoPostgresql.enabled: false` and `spotahomeRedis.enabled: false` in your values files.
-    *   If the chart deploys PostgreSQL/Redis pods by default (check `services.postgres.enabled` or similar in `values.yaml`), set these to `false` as well.
     *   Manage connection strings to your external databases via secrets (ideally through VSO).

 *   **NSFW Detector GPU Usage (if applicable):**